slipstream/SlipStreamUI/feedback-ui-cal.md

 the logo is natively is only available via http.
 We could have a local copy of the logo to avoid it, but the link remains a problem.

+> Cal: The page elements need to be served from secure links.
+The logo should definitely be linked from a local copy within the application.
+This looks to be the case already.
+I don't think that there isn't any need for external links to all be secure.
+The bit.ly link only serves to obscure the final destination.
+I've changed the templates to use the direct address; this can be changed back if it really turns out to be a problem.

 I think that the footer would look better having the SixSq logo separate the copyright from the version number.
 Making it slightly larger and putting it in red would emphasize it.
 It should also be an